Is Cord Blood Necessary?

-The American Academy of Pediatrics is an organization of 55,000 primary care pediatricians, pediatric medical subspecialists and pediatric surgical specialists dedicated to the health, safety and well-being of infants, children, adolescents and young adults Read the full article on the AAP website.
+The American Academy of Pediatrics is an organization of 55,000 primary care pediatricians, pediatric medical subspecialists and pediatric surgical specialists dedicated to the health, safety, and well-being of infants, children, adolescents and young adults Read the full article on the AAP website.

 If the doubts of the AAP, weren’t enough to turn you off cord banking, the cost is enormous.
 At Viacord, (see ad on left) the price begins at $1550 at birth, plus $150 for a courier to deliver the blood, plus $95 dollars for storage a year.
 At these prices, that will cost you $2840 by the time your baby is 21.

 To most people, the issue comes down to money.
 If you had unlimited money, you would spend a few thousand to even miniscually increase the chance of your child enjoying good health.
 However, since you probably don’t have unlimited money, you will have to decide how to best spend and save for your children’s future.
-If you invested the Viacord fee of $1550 plus $150 for the courier at your child’s birth in the stockmarket, you would have $12,210 by the time he turned 21.
-That would certainly help pay for college or even his medical insurance insurance after he graduated from college.
-The odds are that your child will need a college education more than a autologous bone marrow transplant.
-So if you have to chose between one or the other, make the right choice by saving the money for his future.
+If you invested the Viacord fee of $1550 plus $150 for the courier at your child’s birth in the stock market, you would have $12,210 by the time he turned 21.
+That would certainly help pay for college or even his medical insurance after he graduated from college.
+The odds are that your child will need a college education more than an autologous bone marrow transplant.
+So if you have to choose between one or the other, make the right choice by saving the money for his future.